kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 Secret containing cloud-init network-config.

-Below is an example of how to create a Kubernetes Secret containing a network-config and reference that Secret in the VM’s spec.
+Below is an example of how to create a Kubernetes Secret containing a network-config and reference that Secret in the VM's spec.

     # Create a simple network-config